From exploring Orkney’s history, to monster hunting on Loch Ness and riding the Hogwarts Express, this trip has something for everyone.

 We leave the capital behind at 8.30am and head north to Perthshire and Dunkeld with its impressive Cathedral overlooking the river Tay, in the heart of Macbeth country.
 This area is saturated with history, as you’ll hear from your Guide when you travel northwards.
 You’ll stop at a Highland whisky distillery to find out how what we call the ‘Water of Life’ is made.
 Don’t miss the opportunity to taste a wee dram of Scotland's national drink.
 Journey north on to ancient Clava Cairns and lonely Culloden Battlefield, they both have a dramatic history of their own but have been once again thrust into the limelight by the hit series Outlander.
 Your home for the night is Morag’s Lodge Hostel, nestled on the banks of Loch Ness.
 With a warm Highland welcome and a well-stocked lively bar, you’re sure to have one hell of a night.

-Today we travel through the rugged North Coast to the tip of the British mainland, where a ferry carries us over choppy seas from John O'Groats to St Margaret’s Hope in Orkney.
+Today we travel through the rugged North Coast to the tip of the British mainland, where a ferry carries us over choppy seas from the John O'Groats area to St Margaret’s Hope in Orkney.
 Home to more archaeological ruins in one area than anywhere else in Europe, Orkney has over 9000 years’ worth of stories to tell.
 We visit the Tomb of the Eagles, a Stone Age burial chamber that was filled with thousands of human bones and the remains of sea eagles many millennia ago.
+We stop for a photo at the Italian Chapel built by POW’s during the 2nd world war.
 Enjoy the night in the town of Kirkwall, the capital of Orkney.
 Don’t forget to check out the magnificent St. Magnus Cathedral that dominates the skyline, before searching out a cosy local pub with some traditional music to dance along to!

-We bid Orkney farewell and make the ferry crossing back to the mainland and travel south through Scotland’s rugged terrain.
-Journey through the sparsely populated wilderness of Sutherland and Caithness, via glens left deserted as a result of the Highland Clearances.
+We bid Orkney farewell and make the ferry crossing back to the mainland, look out for whales and dolphins.
+We travel through the sparsely populated wilderness of Sutherland and Caithness, via glens left deserted as a result of the Highland Clearances and onto the Dunrobin fairytale castle.
 Our journey takes us past the ruins of Urquhart Castle and along the length of Loch Ness whilst we monster spot!
 We return to Morag's Lodge in Fort Augustus, our home away from home, and as there’s the chance for a wee lie in tomorrow, get yourself ready for a huge party in Mo's Bar tonight!

 You have a free day to explore the charming village of Fort Augustus on the banks of Loch Ness and take advantage of one (or more) of the many activities the area has to offer.
 From canoeing on Loch Ness - an excellent way to get closer to the unique wildlife in the area (Nessie!), mountain biking along the Great Glen Way and Caledonian Canal, to an exhilarating RIB trip on the loch, there is something for everyone!
 Of course, there’s the option of going for a wee walk in the wild but whatever you choose to do, don’t miss the opportunity to explore this fabulous part of Scotland.